 We are suggesting a model of education that was prevalent in the ancient Vedic culture of India.
 This model is characterized by the priority it allocates to the broadest possible truth of existence - spirit, the infinite and infinitesimal essence which underlies and interconnects the entire universe of the animate and inanimate.
-All other knowledge and understanding is secondary to the comprehension of this incomprehensible mystery.
-We quote here a verse from ancient Vedic literature which in describing an ideal teacher, indirectly defines the ultimate goal of education.
+All other knowledge and understanding is secondary to comprehension of this incomprehensible mystery.
+We quote here a verse from ancient Vedic literature which, in describing an ideal teacher, indirectly defines the ultimate goal of education.
 The verse translates as "I bow to the teacher who conclusively shows That which pervades the indivisible universe of the animate and the inanimate."
 Here the word That alludes to the unseen and unidentifiable Self of all that exists.
-Original Sanskrit words of the verse (Shree Guru Gita, Verse 67) are reproduced below:
+The original Sanskrit words of the verse (Shree Guru Gita, Verse 67) are reproduced below:

-Emphasis on broad based education does not imply lack of economic achievement.
-About the economy of ancient India, it is said that for a continuous duration of nearly 1700 years from the year 1 AD, India has been the topmost economy constituting 35 to 40% of the GDP of the world (2,000 Years of Economic History in One Chart, 2017), (Wikipedia, The Economy of India).
+Emphasis on broad-based education does not imply lack of economic achievement.
+About the economy of ancient India, it is said that for a continuous duration of nearly 1700 years from the beginning of the Common Era, India was the topmost economy, constituting 35 to 40 per cent of the Gross Domestic Product of the world (2,000 Years of Economic History in One Chart, 2017), (Wikipedia, The Economy of India).

-In addition to wealth and prosperity, contemplative explorations of Indian thinkers can be credited with some amazing discoveries.
-Their unveiling of an unseen reality abruptly bursting forth into an immensely vast universe of mind and matter is their culmination.
+In addition to wealth and prosperity, the contemplative explorations of Indian thinkers can be credited with some amazing discoveries, culminating in their unveiling of an unseen reality abruptly bursting forth into an immensely vast universe of mind and matter.
 This underlying unseen is self-existent.
-The process how the unmanifest manifests is driven by its own inner fire but how it happens remains a mystery.
-A poetical rendering of the origination of the universe is found in the Nasadiya Sukta of the Rigveda (Talwar S., The Common Ground, 2019, pp. 64-92).
+The process of the unmanifest manifesting is driven by its own inner fire, but how it happens remains a mystery.
+A poetic rendering of the origin of the universe is found in the Nasadiya Sukta of the Rigveda (Talwar, 2019, pp. 64-92).

-Raimon Panikkar, a Jesuit priest, theologian and a proponent of interreligious dialogue for peace, regards the Vedas as "One of the most stupendous manifestations of the Spirit", the Vedic Epiphany as belonging to "the heritage of mankind", the deepest function of which is best served "by sharing it in a spirit of fellowship with humanity at large" (Panikkar, 1994, p.
+Raimon Panikkar, a Jesuit priest, theologian and proponent of interreligious dialogue for peace, regards the Vedas as "one of the most stupendous manifestations of the Spirit" and the Vedic Epiphany as belonging to "the heritage of mankind," its deepest function being best served "by sharing it in a spirit of fellowship with humanity at large" (Panikkar, 1994, p.
 3).

-The Nasadiya Sukta paints a remarkably modern picture of the origination of the universe.
-Sanskrit Nasadiya means "not the non-existent" while Sukta means hymn.
-Thus, Sanskrit Nasadiya Sukta literally means the hymn of "not the nonexistent", "not the untrue" and "not the unreal".
-The use of double negative here indicates its objectivity, it exists but not in an ordinary way of a thing existing materially.
-The object being pointed to is an essence which bursts forth into a universe of matter and mind or energy and consciousness; energy being the unmanifest essence of matter and consciousness that of mind.
-Although the essence being talked about, being unseen and unmanifrest in itself, is beyond human understanding, for practical purposes we may understand it as an indivisible combination of two unseen essences: energy and consciousness.
+The Nasadiya Sukta paints a remarkably modern picture of the origin of the universe.
+Sanskrit Nasadiya means "not the nonexistent" while Sukta means hymn.
+Thus, Sanskrit Nasadiya Sukta literally means the hymn of "not the nonexistent", "not the untrue" and "not the unreal."
+The use of the double negative here indicates its objectivity: it exists but not in an ordinary way of a thing existing materially.
+The object being pointed to is an essence which bursts forth into a universe of matter and mind or energy and consciousness, energy being the unmanifest essence of matter and consciousness that of mind.
+Although the essence being talked about, being unseen and unmanifest in itself, is beyond human understanding, for practical purposes we may understand it as an indivisible combination of two unseen essences: energy and consciousness.
 This essence is the objective truth underlying all the truths of all objects, the building block of all building blocks.
-Being all inclusive, it is the holiest of the holy.
+Being all-inclusive, it is the holiest of the holy.
 It is Panikkar's cosmotheandric reality (Panikkar, 1994, p.
-63), the reality underlying the cosmos (universe), theos (divinity), and andropos (humanity): the Spirit of the Universe, the Spirit of God, and the Spirit of Humankind:
+63), the reality underlying the cosmos (universe), theos (divinity), and andropos (humanity).
+It is the Spirit of the Universe, the Spirit of God and the Spirit of Humankind:

 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.
 (Gen. 1:2)